DirectMyFile/JPower/README.md

 ![JPower Logo](docs/logo.png)

-JPower is a modular set of libraries similar to Apache Commons, with a twist.
+JPower is a modular set of libraries similar to Apache Commons and Guava, with a twist.
 It's written to be used with Java 8's new features!

 # Authors

 - Logan Gorence - Current Maintainer
 - Kenneth Endfinger - Co-maintainer